mcorstjens/PontiFlux/README.md

    3 = No new tweet
    4 = New tweet, unleash Ragnarok

-6. Arduino reads the respons from the server and puts the values between the XML tags into variables
+6. Arduino reads the respons from the server, filters the values between the XML tags and puts them into variables

-7. The since_id is stored in a variable to act as the memory of the Arduino
+7. The since_id is stored in a variable to act as the memory of the Arduino to use on future requests

 8. Arduino recognises state 2 and knows it must now complete the setup phase